 - A permanent address where the SSN cards will be mailed

-When Should I Apply for an SSN?
+When Should I Apply for a SSN?

-Your Social Security Card will most likely be marked with the phrase “VALID FOR WORK ONLY WITH DHS AUTHORIZATION.”
+Your Social Security card will most likely be marked with the phrase “VALID FOR WORK ONLY WITH DHS AUTHORIZATION.”

 While a nonimmigrant, such as a K-1 Visa holder, can request work authorization, it’s not practical to apply for work authorization at this stage.